 What Is Game Design?

+Game design usually focuses on the creative side of game development–what makes the game interesting.
 In game development, game design takes on the task of visualizing and setting a direction for a game.
 Game designers are generally responsible for the overall design of a game, however, depending on the company and complexity, several designers may be divided into teams to focus on particular aspects of the game.
 Game designers take on a ton of responsibilities as they not only create the framework for a game, but they also ensure its flow.

 Some of the general responsibilities of video game designers include: